wscstrive/Surface-Reconstruction/README.md

 -

 reference
-High-Quality Surface Splatting on Today's GPUs. gaussian filter in 2dgs
+- High-Quality Surface Splatting on Today's GPUs. gaussian filter in 2dgs
+  - anti-aliasing in magnified as well as in minified regions